 I spend a lot of time on the internet researching various markets for myself and clients.
 I have been shocked by how many websites, blogs, and social media accounts of well-respected professionals have been left to languish for not one, not two, but in many cases – several months.
-As my teenage daughter would say…… OMG seriously????

-The same goes for you.
 However, there are many out there who are not paying attention and it is really damaging their personal brand and reputation.
 And further, it’s costing them business.
 Jay Jaffe wrote about this in his white paper “A realistic look at lost opportunity costs connected with website content writing delays,” specifically for the legal industry:

 The website only becomes top-of-mind when a partner learns that a prospect turned to another law firm for representation when it saw that this newly merged law firm’s website was unimpressive and out of date.

 It happens, and it happens a lot.
 Like the rest of us, those in professional services get busy with billable work and put off updating their web bios and practice descriptions, and time flies.
 The impression it leaves is damaging, but is easily fixed.
 Even something as simple as having a prior year’s copyright date at the bottom of your site can make a potential client scratch their head.
 Not keeping current implies that you’re out of touch or worse – that you’re no longer in business.

 In “Why Is It So Important To Keep Your Website Fresh,” MeloTel says, “The importance of keeping your website content fresh cannot be understated.
 To put it bluntly, when you don’t update your website on a regular basis, it becomes less engaging and therefore runs the risk of ranking a lot lower in search engines.
 It’s no secret that Google prefers fresh content.
 The more your website content is updated, the more up-to-date the site will appear and the higher it will end up ranking.”
 The article goes on to say: